 Announcement:1 April 2018

-The official rendering of the Layton Utah Temple has not yet been publicly released.
+On October 8, 2019, an official exterior rendering of the Layton Utah Temple was released.

 - "Seven Temples Announced as April 2018 General Conference Closes," The Church of Jesus Christ of Latter-day Saints News Release, 1 Apr.
 2018.

 - The Church of Jesus Christ of Latter-day Saints News Release, "Small-Scale Groundbreaking Held for Layton Utah Temple," 23 May 2020